 • All first-year students will be enrolled in Meal Plan A: 19 meals per week and $75 in flex per semester.

-• *Flex dollars can be spent at Baggot Street and Brewed Awakening.
+• *Flex dollars can be spent at Baggot Street.

 Financial Aid Resources